-Have you ever finished a hard run or race and thought to yourself, “I’m going to be sore tomorrow,” or perhaps you twisted your ankle or a trail run or felt a niggle in your IT band at mile 12 of what was supposed to be a 16-mile long run.
+Have you ever finished a hard run or race and thought to yourself, “I’m going to be sore tomorrow.”
+Or, perhaps you twisted your ankle on a trail run or felt a niggle in your IT band at mile 12 of what was supposed to be a 16-mile long run.

 Both ice and heat are used by runners to aid recovery from a workout, reduce normal delayed onset muscle soreness (DOMS) or the pain from an acute or chronic injury, and promote tissue healing from an injury.

-However, when is it best to use ice for recovery?
+However, when is it best to use ice for muscle recovery?
 Should you use heat or ice for sore muscles?
 What about pain relief?
-In this guide, we will discuss the benefits of hot vs cold therapy for recovery and compare the effectiveness of these two therapeutic modalities for workout recovery and injury healing.

 Using Hot and Cold Therapy for Workout Recovery and Pain